akeneo/pim-api-docs/content/app-portal/app-security-requirements.md

 ### Third-Party Dependencies

 Your App third-party dependencies & external library versions **MUST** be supported and not be vulnerable to any CVEs.
-In case of a vulnerability discovered, the latter MUST be patched in a timely manner whenever a fix is available.
+In case of a vulnerability discovered, the latter **MUST** be patched in a timely manner whenever a fix is available.
 We encourage you to use a [Source Composition Analyzer](https://owasp.org/www-community/Component_Analysis) to detect if your code base has any vulnerable dependencies.

 ### Hardening

 Your infrastructure (web server, docker images, IaC, hosting ...) **MUST** follow industry-best practices in terms of security hardening to mitigate security risks.
 For a more thorough analysis, the [CIS](https://www.cisecurity.org/cis-benchmarks) benchmarks are widely used to ensure that compliance with well-known best practices.
+You can use tools based on these rules to detect potential vulnerabilities.

 ### Fair Use